boucadair/draft-xxx-ac-rate-policy-discovery/draft-brw-scone-throughput-advice-blob.md

 * A Single-Rate, Three-Color Marker {{?RFC2697}} uses CIR, CBS, and EBS.
 * A Dual-Rate, Three-Color Marker {{?RFC2698}} uses CIR, CBS, PIR, and PBS.

+In order to ease mapping with specific signaling mechanims, allow for future extensions, and ensure consistent use of the advice, a new IANA registry is created in {{sec-iana}}.

 # What's Out?

 This document does not make any assumption about: